-4) Email Body
+4) Email body

 You want to keep your closing short and sweet, but also professional.

-Once you are done with your text, you can paste your press release document directly on the email document you are sending out.
+Once you are done with your text, you can paste your press release document directly onto the email document you are sending out.
 It is better if there are no attachment links as I will explain later.

 Now it is just a waiting game.